kartik-venugopal/aural-player/README.md

 # Aural Player

+## Overview

 Aural Player is a free and open source audio player application for the MacOS (formerly OS X) platform.
 It is free for anyone to use/modify/repackage/redistribute, etc. It was written by an audio enthusiast learning to program on OS X, coming to Swift programming from many years of Java programming.

-(Please see User Guide and Developer-readme under /Documentation, for more details)
+## Downloadable app bundle

 The latest app bundle can be found in the compressed archive file "Aural.app.zip".

+## Documentation

+Please see User Guide and Developer-readme under /Documentation, for more details.

+## Swift 3 update

-UPDATE (7/20/2017): Code in master branch ported to Swift v3.
+7/20/2017: Code in master branch ported to Swift v3.
 Swift 2 code is now in the "swift2" branch.
 Swift 2 development, from this point on, will be limited to none.
 Latest changes will go into master branch (with Swift 3 code).

+## Screenshots

 ![App screenshot](/Documentation/Screenshots/Aural.png?raw=true "App screenshot")